Paul Budde

 In the end Wenceslaus squandered the opportunity that he was given in 1357 to increase the influence of Luxembourg in this region.

 The succession was not accepted by Sigismund of Luxembourg who in 1410 had become Holy Roman Emperor.
 This in turn led to decades of political interference, diplomatic missions and sometimes even wars.
 However, despite all of this Brabant ultimately stayed under Burgundian rule.
-The marriage of Philip the Good’s daughter Maria with Maximilian of Austria led to yet another twist in the ruling of this part of Europe when it finally under the Habsburg emperor Charles V became part of the Habsburg-Australian dynasty.
+The marriage of Philip the Good’s daughter Maria with Maximilian of Austria led to yet another twist in the ruling of this part of Europe when it finally under the Hapsburg emperor Charles V became part of the Hapsburg-Australian dynasty.

 Burgundian Rule

 Philip the Bold cleverly recognised the independence required by Brabant and the political subtleties with the emperor and rather than putting Brabant directly under his control he appointed his younger son Anton as the new duke of Brabant.
 He married Johanna of Saint-Pol (Luxembourg).
 For the following few decades Burgundy was unable to take full control of Brabant, they were forced to install separate dukes in Brabant.
-After Anton died at one of the battles of the Hundred Years’ War at Agincourt/Azincourt in 1415, he left two underage boys 12-year old John and 11 year old Philip of Saint-Pol.
+Anton died at one of the battles of the Hundred Year War at Agincourt/Azincourt in 1415.
+He had arrived late at the battlefield where he on the side of the French fought the English.
+He didn’t wear his surcoat/over coat – which would have his coat-of-arms on it – and wore a herald’s tabard instead, he was captured but not recognized and had during the massacre its throat cut.
+High ransoms could be earned from captured nobles.

-John the Fearless tried to use this opportunity to take over full control over Brabant; Sigismund however, vigorously opposed this move.
+John tried to use this opportunity to take over full control over Brabant; Sigismund however, vigorously opposed this move.
 The States of Brabant were able to use the stalemate and made the young John the new duke under their supervision.
 John IV married, in 1418, Jacoba of Bavaria, the heiress to Hainault, Holland-Zeeland.

 Town Hall and Market Square Mechelen

-firmly under the influence of Brabant.
 A clear reminder of the wealth of this land is its architecture of this period, known as Brabantine Gothic (1350 -1550), with cathedrals and town halls which are famous around the globe.
 During various visits we have visited many of these splendid building, including our very beloved Saint Jan cathedral in ‘s-Hertogenbosch (video clip) which I have been visiting ever since my childhood and hardly a visit to the Netherlands will pass without a visit to Our Lady of Den Bosch.
 Other highlights of Brabantine Gothic include: St Peter in Leuven, St Rombouts in Mechelen and St Gudula in Brussels.
 As well as the town halls and merchant houses around many a splendid square.

 While all of the Brabantine Gothic buildings are exceptional, the church of Our Lady in Antwerp (Onze Lieve Vrouwe Kerk) is certainly ranking amongst the top.
 In 2005 we spend there several hours wandering and listing to the stories from one of those incredible knowledgeable local guides, what a privilege to walk into such a person